TheThingsNetwork/lorawan-stack/doc/content/reference/configuration/gateway-server.md

 The Gateway Server supports the connection of gateways using the Semtech UDP protocol.

-- `gs.udp.listeners`: Listen addresses with (optional) fallback frequency plan ID for non-registered gateways (default ":1700=")
+- `gs.udp.listeners`: Listen addresses with (optional) fallback frequency plan ID for non-registered gateways.
+This parameter accepts as string in the format `port=frequency-plan-id`(default ":1700=")
 - `gs.udp.schedule-late-time`: Time in advance to send downlink to the gateway when scheduling late (default "800ms")

 Options are available to configure connection behavior of UDP gateways.